 Would You Recommend a Fluffy?

 It’s a personal choice.
 We love our fluff – but we love him because of his personality.
 It definitely got our foot in the door at the rescue when we saw him come up as an available dog to adopt.
 We wanted a fluff when we first found out it was a possibility.
-We were looking at a number of large and giant breeds at the time, including the Bermese Mountain Dog.
+We were looking at a number of large and giant breeds at the time, including the Bermese Mountain Dog or even a Bernese Mountain Dog Mix.

 Yes, Mastiffs can have long hair and they are called “fluffies” or “floofs.”
 We’ve heard folks call them “long coats” as well.
 Really when it comes down to our fluffy boy, we love him and would have probably adopted him regardless of the length of his coat.
 If you are looking for a great breed to fit your family’s needs, the English Mastiff is one of the best family dogs you can introduce to your tribe.